Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Introduction

 The first two challenges can be addressed by applying a homogeneous method to measure galaxy properties to a sample that continuously probes the $M_\star - $SFR plane.
 Such a global picture provides the means to understand the physical inflection points that reflect the boundaries of the different regimes of the MS. This is key when trying to determine when the bursty stochastic star formation activity gives way to the smooth accretion mode.
 Figure~\ref{fig:ms_drawing} schematically depicts the difficulty of understanding the MS evolution with $M_\star$ when not considering the ensemble of both low- and high-$M_\star$ galaxies.

-In this work we explore the MS evolution between $1<z<9$, spanning an unprecedentedly large range of $M_\star$ and SFR, enabled by an SFR and mass-complete sample that includes sources at the low-$M_\star$ end ($\sim10^7\,M_\odot$).
-This robust and cohesive data set comprises large-area pre-JWST surveys, such as the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS; \citealt{Grogin2011}, \citealt{Koekemoer2011}) and COSMOS2020 \citep{Weaver2022}, and current JWST surveys.
-Pre-JWST surveys allow us to probe high-$M_\star$ ($>10^9 \, M_\odot$) while JWST data are crucial for extending completeness to lower $M_\star$.
+In this work we explore the MS evolution between ${1<z<9}$, spanning an unprecedentedly large range of $M_\star$ and SFR, enabled by an SFR and mass-complete sample that includes sources at the low-$M_\star$ end ($\sim10^7\,M_\odot$).
+This robust and cohesive dataset comprises large-area pre-JWST surveys, such as the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS; \citealt{Grogin2011}, \citealt{Koekemoer2011}) and COSMOS2020 \citep{Weaver2022}, and current JWST surveys.
+Pre-JWST surveys allow us to probe high-$M_\star$ ($>10^9 \, M_\odot$), while JWST data are crucial for extending completeness to lower $M_\star$.
 As such, this sample allows us to probe the MS across all $M_\star$.
+Throughout this work we assumed $\Omega_\mathrm{M,0}=0.3$, $\Omega_{\Lambda,0}=0.7$, H$_0=70$ km s$^{-1}$ Mpc$^{-1}$, and a \citet{Chabrier2003} initial mass function, and used AB magnitudes \citep{Oke1983}.